Be sure to review your benefit summary before visiting your doctor. Know what's covered, what's not, and what needs preapproval.

 If you have had an accident and there's another type of insurance such as auto insurance, you can use the incident questionnaire.
 These forms usually take 30 to 45 days to process once we receive them.
 You can find this form under Manage My Account.

-You can cancel your plan several ways.
+If you purchased your plan directly from Premera, you can cancel your plan several ways.

 PO Box 91120